demix007/Capstone1-Project-Style-Conference/README.md

 # HTML/CSS & JavaScript capstone project - Conference Page

 > This project is a final capstone project for HTML/CSS & JavaScript.
-In order to meet the project requirements, I had to implement the following:
-- Set up the Linters and ensured that there are no linter errors.
-- Used the correct GitHub flow.
-- Used the recommended design guidelines including colors, typography, and layout.
-- Built the first two pages: The home page and the about page.
-- Ensured that each page has versions for 2 different sizes: the mobile (up to 768px wide) and the desktop(768px or wider) versions.
-- Created interactions on the site (Links and mobile menu).
-- Created the section "Featured Speakers" dynamically in JavaScript.
+In this capstone project I built an online website for a conference using Cindy's design on Behance, but I personalized the content.

 ## Built With